maxcharlier/diy-fuel-injector-tester/readme.md

 "

 # What you need
-You need a some cheap stuff:
+You need some cheap stuff:
 - an arduino platform (no matter the model, you just need a digital pin)
 - a mofset (here I use a IRF520 MOSFET, it cost less than 1 euro on Aliexpress)
-- some Alligator Clips (avalaible on aliexpress)
+- some Alligator Clips (available on aliexpress)
 - a breadboard
 - a trombone or some cables
-- If you test your injectors(mode 1 to 3), you need a fuel injection pump pressure tester kit (check it on eBay).
+- If you test your injectors (modes 1 to 3), you will need a fuel injection pump pressure tester kit (check it on eBay).
 - If you want to clean our injector you can use the mode 4 and an ultrasound bath.

 I have used this project to check my injector without removing it from my motor.